cyrusrc/substack-downloader/README.md

 `OUTPUT_PATH` defaults to a subdirectory titled as the domain name within the working directory.
 Change it if you want the files to go elsewhere.
 This script will attempt to create the necessary folders for a new path but may encounter permissions errors.

 The final value that needs configuration is the `'cookie'` field on the `HEADERS` object.
-It can be extracted from the browser dev tools by copying a network request to the Substack domain you're interested in as a cURL command and then extracting the 'cookie' value.
-Chrome tutorial: https://www.scrapingbee.com/tutorials/how-to-extract-curl-requests-from-chrome/
+It can be extracted from the browser dev tools by copying a network request to the Substack domain you're interested in.
+Guide: https://stackoverflow.com/questions/55414344/chrome-network-request-does-not-show-cookies-tab-some-request-headers-copy-as

 The usage of the remaining configuration values can be readily understood by reference to the code.